 For students who decide to apply to the BS/MS program while currently enrolled in the undergraduate accounting program, both the BS and MS degrees are conferred upon successful completion of all requirements of the BS/MS curriculum.
 Because the BS/MS program is a dual degree program, no single degree conferral is granted.

 Additional Pertinent Information

 - CAREER FIELD EXPERIENCE: Three (3) credits are required and must be taken in the senior year.
 Students may complete additional Career Field Experiences for a maximum of 9 credits earned through Career Field Experience.
-Requirements for participation in Career Field Experiences are: successful completion of CFE97 Career Preparation Seminar (0 credits) and a minimum grade point average (GPA) of 2.5 and successful completion of ACC311 and 312 Intermediate Accounting I-II and permission of an Accounting faculty member.
+Requirements for participation in Career Field Experiences are: successful completion of CFE97 Career Preparation Seminar (0 credits) and a minimum grade point average (GPA) of 2.5 and successful achievement of a minimum grade of 'C' in both Intermediate Accounting I and II (ACC311 and ACC312) and permission of an Accounting faculty member.
 Students may petition the Accounting Chair to waive the Career Field Experience requirement if they have comparable, relevant work experience.

 - MATHEMATICS: Depending upon mathematics background, a student may be required to complete lower-level math courses before enrollment in the required MTH131.
 Therefore, students who must take additional math courses are encouraged to begin math studies as early as possible.

 Suggested Course Sequence

 Access the suggested course sequence for the BS, Accounting program from the Accounting/Information Systems Department web page or the Program Plans site on the Registrar's web page.

 That’s the best way to really get a feel for what Daemen is all about!
 Daemen is located in suburban Amherst, New York just minutes away from the city of Buffalo.
 To schedule a weekday individual interview and tour the campus, email us firstname.lastname@example.org or call 800.462.7652.